 She locked the door to her bedroom behind her and finally allowed the tears to fall that had been threatening to spill out all day.
 She let the tears fall as she changed out of her calico dress into a cotton nightgown.
 She was glad for the long sleeves.
 The fabric covered the runes that had been long ago tattooed around her arms.
 There was another line of runes running down her back.
 If Heck or anyone had seen them there would have been questions, questions she wasn’t ready to answer.
 Maggie crawled into bed, curled up and cried herself to sleep, relieved at what she would not have to do this night.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Amanda McKechnieWrite a Review